• Skip to primary navigation

 Ingredients

-• 1.5 Cups Egg Whites Room Temperature
+• 1 ½ Cups Egg Whites Room Temperature

 • ⅓ Cup Warm Water Approximately 110°

-• 1 teaspoon Cream of Tartar
+• 1 teaspoons Cream of Tartar

-• 200 Grams Granulated Sugar (measure #1) (1 cup)
+• 1 Cup Granulated Sugar (measure #1)

-• 150 Grams Granulated Sugar (measure #2) (¾ cup)
+• ¾ Cup Granulated Sugar (measure #2)

 • 1 teaspoon Salt

-• 120 Grams Cake Flour (1 cup)
+• 1 Cup Cake Flour

 Instructions

 • Increase mixer speed to medium-high and continue whipping until stiff, glossy peaks are reached.
+(Note: Stiff peaks are when egg whites hold their shape firmly and don’t collapse.
+They have a shiny surface and a slightly elastic texture)

-• Remove the bowl from the stand mixer.
+• Remove bowl from the stand mixer.

 • Add the combined dry ingredients to the stiffened egg whites in three additions, folding gently between each addition.
+Take care to not overfold else you will deflate the whipped eggs.

 • Bake for 30 minutes or until well risen and a toothpick inserted in the center comes out clean.